alexjons987/UppgifterDag1/README.md

 # Day 1 assignments
+These assignments were given in the morning and was expected to be finished by the end of the day.
 Assignments are written in english out of habit.

+Dessa uppgifter var givna på förmiddagen och förväntades vara klara i slutet av dagen.
 Uppgifterna är skrivna på engelska, vanesak.
 ## Uppgift 1: Ålderskategorier
 Skapa ett program som läser in en persons ålder och bestämmer vilken kategori personen
 tillhör: